davidde/notes/BASH.md

 Batch rename all .txt files in current directory to have spaces before uppercase letters.
 The second command, although much simpler, will also add a space before the first letter of the filename if it is uppercase.

+* remove some text from filenames:
+Mac: rename -nS useless_prefix_ '' *
+Deb: rename -n 's/useless_prefix_//' *
+The Debian command will work on Mac, but not the other way around.

 **Note**: There is still another 'rename' in use on older Red Hat and CentOS distributions!

 **Regex intro**: